a-paxton/dual-conversation-constraints/README.md

 * `./supplementary-code/continuous_rqa_parameters-DCC.r`: Identifies the appropriate parameters for continuous cross-recurrence quantification analysis (CRQA).
 * `./supplementary-code/unify_participant_samples-DCC.r`: Merges all individual participant data files produced by [PsyGlass](https://github.com/a-paxton/psyglass) into a single file, `./data/prepped_data-DCC.csv`.

+## Related materials

+Data for the project can be found at our OSF repository: https://osf.io/x9ay6/

 ## Notes on running and viewing